Can ATVs Go in Water? How Not to Ruin Your Bike

 As a general rule, you should never take your stock ATV in water that is deep enough to go past the footrests or footboards of your vehicle.
 When applying this guideline, you can be reasonably confident that the water will not damage your machine.

-If you submerge the ATV beyond this level, you face a list of potentially harmful issues, as outlined further down in this post.
+If you submerge the ATV beyond this level, you face a list of potentially harmful issues, as discussed later in this post.

-In reality, most ATVs can go somewhat deeper than the footrests safely, as long as you drive at a slow pace and there are no strong currents.
+In reality, most ATVs can safely manage water depths slightly above the footrests as long as you drive slowly and there are no strong currents.
 How deep your specific ATV can go depends on the location of the air intake and the location of the vent ports for the belt housing.
 It’s a good idea to identify where these ports are located so that you know your vehicle’s limit.

-If you decide to go in water deeper than the bottom of the footrests, make sure to go as slow and steady as possible with no sudden movements as this can cause water to splash higher up on the vehicle than necessary.
+If you decide to go in water deeper than the bottom of the footrests, go as slow and steady as possible with no sudden movements, as this can cause water to splash higher up on the vehicle than necessary.

-Also, check the water depth and current before you attempt the crossing to avoid unexpected surprises.
+Also, check the water depth and current before crossing to avoid surprises.
 Look out for hidden rocks or other obstacles.
-See if you can find a crossing that has gradual inclines on both sides for a smooth transfer from land to water and back up on dry land.
+See if you can find a crossing with gradual inclines on both sides for a smooth transfer from land to water and back up on dry land.

 This Is What Happens if You Ride an ATV in Deep Water

 When a stock ATV goes in deep water, quite a few things may go wrong.
 In the best case, you only get stuck and need recovery.
-In the worst case, the water may cause major engine damage or damaged electrical components.
-You also face the risk of flipping or getting swept away from strong currents.
+In the worst case, the water may cause severe engine damage or damaged electrical components.
+You also risk flipping or getting swept away by strong currents.

 Water Entering the Engine Can Cause Major Engine Damage

-Riding in deep water may cause the engine of your ATV to flood.
+Riding in deep water may cause your ATV’s engine to flood.
 This happens when water gets sucked in through the air intake and enters the combustion chamber and may cause the engine to hydro lock or water lock.
-This phenomenon may cause severe dame to the engine.
+This phenomenon may cause severe damage to the engine.

 Typically, the piston moves up and down inside the cylinder and compresses the air trapped between the cylinder head and the piston.
 The air is then released through the exhaust ports.